For a few weeks Leon has been pestering me about him fishing with the Colmic Soar team.

 Come on Dad let’s get going I want to get set up!

-Anyway two lines set up far bank and down the track, I did suggest that it might be an idea to fish the track first before the boats start to much.
+Anyway, two lines set up far bank and down the track, I did suggest that it might be an idea to fish the track first before the boats start too much.